Skip to main content

 What type of plugs and sockets are used in Belgium?

 When you are going on a trip to Belgium, be sure to pack the appropriate travel plug adapter that fits the local sockets.
 But what do those electrical outlets look like?
 In Belgium, types C and E are the official standards.
-Unlike almost all other European countries, Belgium has standardized on the French plug and socket system.
-Fortunately, this does not pose a problem since the French standard is fully compatible with the German type F system, which is used in the rest of Continental Europe.
+They are fully compatible with the German type F system, which is used almost everywhere else in Continental Europe.

 Type E